gardener/gardener-extension-provider-aws/docs/usage/ipv6.md

 > [!WARNING]
 > Please make sure that your specified instance type for IPv6 is nitro-based.
 The same is valid for dual-stack.

+> [!WARNING]
+> Migration of existing dual-stack Shoot clusters to IPv6-only Shoot clusters, as well as the reverse migration, is currently not supported.

 ### Load Balancer Configuration

 The AWS Load Balancer Controller is automatically deployed when using an IPv6-only shoot cluster.